 3. Documents to send in.

 Each agency has their own hiring process along with what will be needed per the facility.
 Keep these items saved in a folder on your computer, on your phone, or as hard copies where they are easily accessible.
-At Nurses PRN, once you have accepted a position, our compliance team (hiring specialists) start reviewing your documents.
+At PRN Healthcare, once you have accepted a position, our compliance team (hiring specialists) start reviewing your documents.
 This will also be the time to start your background check and find the nearest place for you to complete a drug screen.
 These are some of the most commonly needed items, and will get you off to a great start!

 - Valid state RN license or CRCST/ISHAMM

 - BCLS and other specialty certifications